michaelwnau/ussf-portal-cms/README.md

 - `yarn portal:up`: Starts all required services _and_ NextJS App/Portal in Docker
   - Stop containers with `yarn portal:down`
 - `yarn dev`: Starts Keystone in development mode and watches for changed files
+- `yarn test`: Run Jest unit tests.
+  - Run in watch mode with `yarn test:watch`
+- `yarn e2e:test`: Run Playwright E2E tests
+  - You have to first run `yarn e2e:install` to install Playwright & E2E dependencies
+  - This runs the tests in a headless browser by default.
+You can also run `yarn e2e:test --headed` to run in a headed browser.
+  - To debug tests, run `yarn e2e:debug`.
+This will automatically pause the tests and you can step through them using the Playwright debugger.